tradlyplatform/marketplace-api/puffin-v2/docs/stripe.md

 - You can issue more than one refund against a charge, but you can’t refund a total greater than the original charge amount.

-## Subscription Based Revenue Model
-Steps for Subscription only product
-Example: A marketplace which allow people to buy and sell with no middleman commmission charges on transaction.
-Your revenue model is like a SaaS business where you just charge sellers or buyers for the usage of the app on a monthly subscription fee